arnav-s/metl-sim/rosetta_protocol_metlv2/README.md

 sys     0m0.048s
 ```

 Things to note:

-- 1) The protocol looks to be using the `ref2015` loss function.
+2) The protocol looks to be using the `ref2015` loss function.
 Since no `-beta_nov16_cart` flag in command line.
+Below is a snippet of the relevant parts
+of the log file.

 ```angular2html
 core.scoring.ScoreFunctionFactory: [ WARNING ] **************************************************************************